-The goal of this course is to apply the student's advanced research skills and familiarity with the challenges faced by leaders so that the student can propose a sound research approach to address one of those challenges.
-The type and nature of the project are arranged between the student, the program chair and the thesis supervisor.
-These three parties must agree on a topic and as a minimum requirement, the student must define the research problem and its magnitude, conduct an extensive literature review that covers the classic and emerging methods and techniques in addressing the problem, and propose an innovative approach to address the problem.
-Students will register for this course while they are in their second semester and take it while taking the research methods course in the curriculum.
-Students are to work on their thesis at a steady pace over two semesters to complete all requirements and submit it for evaluation.
+The goal of this course is to apply the student's research skills and familiarity with the challenges faced by leaders so that the student can propose a project based approach to address one of those challenges.
+The type and nature of the project are to be arranged between the student and the faculty.
+These two parties must agree on a topic and as a minimum requirement, the student must define the project problem and its magnitude, conduct a literature review that covers the classic and emerging methods and techniques in addressing the problem, and propose a systematic approach to address the problem.
+Students are to work on their project at a steady pace over one semesters to complete all requirements and submit it for evaluation.
+While developing the appropriate sections of the project, students are expected to utilize the knowledge and skills they acquired while taking all their courses in the MSL program, especially the Research Methods and the Contemporary Issues in Leadership courses,

-MSL 561 Cross-Cultural Management Credit Hour:: 3

-Prerequisite: MGT 514
+MSL 561 Cross-Cultural Management Credit Hour:: 3 Prerequisite: MGT 514